 David joined Breathing Buildings in

-September 2009 having completed his MBA at Cambridge University's
+September of 2009, having completed his MBA at Cambridge

-Judge Institute.
-David qualified as a Chartered Accountant with
+University's Judge Institute.
+Previously, David qualified as a

 Kevin Sargeant- Chairman